IamJackReed/psm/docs/experiments/discover-your-stakeholders-with-a-stakeholder-map.md

 # Discover Your Stakeholders With A Stakeholder Map
 {: .no_toc }

-An experiment to identify your stakeholders and to learn how to involve them and create valuable products {: .fs-6 .fw-300 }
+An experiment to identify your stakeholders and to learn how to involve them and create valuable products.
+{: .fs-6 .fw-300 }

 ## Table of contents